Battle of Cecora (1620): Battle

 On 10 September, near Țuțora (close to Iași, Romania), the Commonwealth army encountered the Tatar and Ottoman forces, 13,000–22,000 strong, under the command of Iskender Pasha, the beylerbey of Ochakiv (Ozi).
 The Ottoman sultan's force included Gabriel Bethlen's Transylvanian army.
 The Tatar forces surprised the Commonwealth defenders, taking many prisoners.
 On the 17th, during the first day of fighting, most of the rebel Moldavians decided to switch sides and quickly attacked the Polish–Lithuanian flank.
 Mercenaries, private troops and their magnate leaders were lacking in discipline and morale.
 Stanisław Koniecpolski commanded the right flank of the Commonwealth forces during the ensuing battle.
 On 19 September it had become clear that the Polish–Lithuanian forces were defeated, although they still managed to hold their positions; on 20/21 September, Koniecpolski prevented the army from disintegrating.
 On 29 September, Commonwealth troops had broken through Ottoman ranks with tabor wagon trains and started their retreat.
-However, after Graziani bribed some magnates, units of private troops begun to flee and some mercenary cavalry panicked and also ran.
+However, after Graziani bribed some magnates, units of private troops began to flee and some mercenary cavalry panicked and also ran.
 This was a prelude of things to come.
 Consecutive attacks during the retreat (including a particularly violent one on 3 October) were repelled, but troop units started disintegrating.

 During another heavy assault on 6 October, most of the magnates and nobles broke and fled north, leaving infantry and camp, thus sealing the fate of the whole expedition: most of the Polish–Lithuanian troops were killed or captured.
-The ensuing battle saw the death of Żólkiewski Koniecpolski, and many others including Samuel Korecki, Mikolaj Struś, Mikołaj Potocki, Jan Żółkiewski, Łukasz Żołkiewski, while Stanisław "Rewera" Potocki and Bohdan Khmelnytsky were taken captive.
+The ensuing battle saw the death of Żólkiewski, Koniecpolski, and many others including Samuel Korecki, Mikolaj Struś, Mikołaj Potocki, Jan Żółkiewski, Łukasz Żołkiewski, while Stanisław "Rewera" Potocki and Bohdan Khmelnytsky were taken captive.
 Before his death, Żółkiewski received the blessing of his confessor, Father Szymon Wybierski (Wybierek) of the Society of Jesus, who stood by his side (7 October). Żółkiewski's head was mounted on a pike and sent to the sultan; Duke Korecki, having often meddled in Moldavian territories, was executed in prison in Constantinople.

 In the face of such an important victory, advised by grand vizier Ali Pasha and Gabriel Bethlen, Osman II decided that he could reinforce his rule or even extend it.
 Alexandru Iliaș was appointed as the ruler of Moldavia, the rebel Graziani having been killed during his flight on 29 September.